On On_p: The minimality of

-This conjecture, if true, would establish that we have the minimal possible definition of multiplication: the products of groups are minimal, and those products determine the products of any two ordinals, via the distributive law.

-We will not prove this conjecture in general, but we will show that it is true in certain cases.
-And we will show that these cases determine the product of any two groups in $On_p$; hence, they determine the entire multiplication table of $On_p$.
-That should be sufficient evidence that our definition of multiplication is the "correct" one.
+With this definition, we can say that $\{\alpha,\beta\}$ has the MEX property for all $\alpha,\beta\in \textbf{On}_2$.
+It turns out that the same does not apply for $\textbf{On}_p$ when $p\ge 3$ (as we will see later).
+However, we will prove that certain pairs $\{\alpha,\beta\}$ do have the MEX property, and that these particular products determine the products of any two groups in $\textbf{On}_p$.
+(Thus, they determine the entire multiplication table of $\textbf{On}_p$, since the products of arbitrary elements can be determined from the products of groups via the distributive law.)
+That should be sufficient evidence that our definition of multiplication is the ``correct'' one.